Tuned In - Jan. 2017 - Out & About Magazine

 Playing the Ace of Hearts

-Local jazz, blues and funk trio Ace of Hearts is performing Thursday, Jan.
+Local jazz, blues and funk quartet Ace of Hearts is performing Thursday, Jan.
 19, at Gallucio’s Restaurant at 1709 Lovering Ave., Wilmington, from 8 to 11 p.m.
 The group melds guitars with electric bass and drums.
-Ron Sherr is on guitar and vocals, Dillingham McDaniel plays electric bass and Desmond Kahn plays the drums.
+Ron Sherr is on guitar and vocals, Dillingham McDaniel plays electric bass, Harry Spencer is saxophonist and Desmond Kahn plays drums.
 Check the band’s Facebook page—The Ace of Hearts Delaware—for more upcoming appearances.